-- 15 The results of a least squares regression are shown in the Figure as well.
-Both data sets show good agreement, with most of the points along the one-to-one line.
-However, we can observe some outliers with high MHS TWV and low, almost constant, AMSU-B TWV, and vice versa, specially striking during the month of July.
-These points are mostly associated with time differences of the satellite overpasses, and amount to only about 0.27% of the data, so they are not significant in the overall picture. - In Table 4, the fit statistics for all months are shown.
+analysis, we considered all the coincident points in the daily gridded data with a 0.25° grid.
+Figure 1 shows two density plots for the overlap months of January (top) and July (bottom) of 2008-2009.
+The results of a least-squares regression are shown in the figure as well.
+Both datasets show good agreement, with most of the points along the one-to-one line.
+However, we can observe some outliers with high MHS TWV and low, almost constant, AMSU-B TWV, and vice versa, especially striking during the month of July.
+These points are mostly associated with time differences of the satellite overpasses, and amount to only about 0.27 % of the data, so they are not significant in the overall picture.

+In Table 4, the fit statistics for all months are shown.
 The correlation ranges from 0.87 in June to 0.94 in September.
 The lowest slope (0.82) is found in December.
 On the other hand, the slope is closest to 1.0 in May (0.91).
 The intercept increases for the summer months (June, July, August) but is relatively small for the other months.
-The RMSD has a similar behaviour: we find higher values for the central months of the year, with a maximum of 2.25 kg/m2 in August, coinciding with the increased number of outliers.
-Minimum is of 0.73 kg/m2 in March.
-The bias is generally small (minimum of 0.04 kg/m2 in - 25 March, maximum of 0.49 kg/m2 in September), and positive except for May and June.
-In general, all parameters show lowest agreement in the summer months when the atmospheric variability is highest.
+The RMSD has a similar behaviour: we find higher values for the central months of the year, with a maximum of 2.25 kg m^{-2} in August, coinciding with the increased number of outliers.
+The minimum is 0.73 kg m^{-2} in March.
+The bias is generally small (minimum of 0.04 kg m^{-2} in March, maximum of 0.49 kg m^{-2} in September), and positive except for May and June.
+In general, all parameters show the lowest agreement in the summer months when the atmospheric variability is highest.
 However, we presume the strongest contribution to the lower agreement in summer is due to the higher uncertainty and variability in the surface emission due to melt process and occurrence of melt ponds.

 To check any possible influence from the surface type in the consistency of our retrievals, we have studied the TWV time series during 2008-2009 for MHS and AMSU-B over different surfaces: ice, land and open water.
-The location chosen for each study point is shown in Figure 2, with the surface classification used in the TWV retrieval for a day in early March 2008 (maximum ice extent) as background.
-We show the monthly and yearly means of this time series for the four different locations in Figure 3.
+The location chosen for each study point is shown in Fig. 2, with the surface classification used in the TWV retrieval for a day in early March 2008 (maximum ice extent) as background.
+We show the monthly and yearly means of this time series for the four different locations in Fig. 3.
 Note the lack of data for summer months over open water and ocean because of the limitations of the algorithm.
-All four time series show good agreement which confirms the consistency between our retrievals.
-The bias and RMSD are small for all four surface types (ice: 0.1 ± 0.4 kg/m2, open water: 0.03 ± 0.15 kg/m2, marginal ice zone: 0.2 ± 0.7 kg/m2, land: 0.12 ± 0.19 kg/m2), but slightly higher in two cases with ice surfaces, which agrees with the higher error of our method for higher water vapour values (extended regime).
+All four time series show good agreement, which confirms the consistency between our retrievals.
+The bias and RMSD are small for all four surface types (ice: 0.1 ± 0.4 kg m-2; open water: 0.03 ± 0.15 kg m-2; marginal ice zone: 0.2 ± 0.7 kg m-2; land: 0.12 ± 0.19 kg m-2) but slightly higher in two cases with ice surfaces, which agrees with the higher error of our method for higher water vapour values (extended regime).

-5 3.2 Comparison with in-situ data sources
+3.2 Comparison with in situ data sources